cyajuninho/kafka-project/README.md

 A route was created in the producer-app's `UserController`, responsible for receiving a POST request and sending 1,000,000 messages to the consumer.

-For more details, you can watch a video about the project at this link: "url"
+For more details, you can watch a video about the project at this ["link"](https://www.linkedin.com/posts/cyajuninho_docker-kafka-springboot-activity-7232894868421828608-QJ31?utm_source=share&utm_medium=member_desktop)